canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 .. meta::
     :description: A breakdown of Canonical's Sphinx Starter Pack that covers its constituent elements and their purpose.

-.. _explanation-components:
+.. _explanation-structure:

-Starter pack components
+Starter pack structure
 =======================

 The Starter Pack is a template `Sphinx <https://www.sphinx-doc.org/en/master/>`__ project.
 It provides a default file structure, a theme, and dependencies for Canonical documentation.